 Senior Citizens who need these immunizations administered may do so with their own medical care personnel or can have it taken care of by Health and Counseling Services in Crawford Building for a nominal fee.

 Set up your e-mail account.
-Undergraduate students may begin this process at the New Student Checklist.
+Undergraduate students may begin this process at the New Student Checklist or through a request form.
 Graduate students may begin this process at the New Graduate Student Checklist.
 If you have any difficulty, please contact the Help Desk in 15 Tillman.

 If you are a degree seeking student, you must be advised by your official academic advisor prior to the start of the term.
 Undergraduate degree seeking students will be advised initially during an Orientation session, which you can sign up via accessing your New Student Checklist.
 Graduate degree seeking students will receive contact information for their advisor in their admissions letter.

 At the start of the semester, students must accomplish the following: